davglass/format-package-json/README.md

 format-package-json
 ===================

-Module attempts to detect the spacing used, the final line ending and if it's comma first or not.
+Module attempts to detect the spacing used, the final line ending.

 It will then attempt to reformat an `Object` back into this string and save the file.